abhinavsingh/proxy.py/README.md

 # Benchmarks

-See [Benchmark](https://github.com/abhinavsingh/proxy.py/tree/develop/benchmark) directory on how to run benchmark comparisions with other OSS web servers.
+See [Benchmark](https://github.com/abhinavsingh/proxy.py/tree/develop/benchmark) directory on how to run benchmark comparisons with other OSS web servers.

 To run standalone benchmark for `proxy.py`, use the following command from repo root: